ashad767/EcommerceApp/README.md

 # EcommerceApp

-E-commerce store bulit using React, Firebase, and SCSS.
+E-commerce store bulit using React, Firebase, SCSS, and Stripe.
 Customers can browse (fake) items, add them to cart, and checkout.